adduc/exercises/one-offs/ublock-filter-chsn/README.md

 ## Context

-I recently subscribed to CHSN to watch White Sox games, but when I attempted to watch the archived for a game, my browser crashed.
+I recently subscribed to CHSN to watch White Sox games, but when I attempted to watch a game from the day before, my browser crashed.
 I experienced this both on Firefox and Chrome.
 After profiling the page during its initial load, I discovered that the CPU and memory usage was caused from an attempt to load and process 2,500+ thumbnails.